rendiffdev/rendiff-dev/docs/API.md

-# FFmpeg API Documentation
+# Rendiff API Documentation

-Complete API reference for the production-ready FFmpeg API service.
+Complete API reference for the production-ready Rendiff service.

+> **Powered by FFmpeg:** All media processing is handled by FFmpeg under the hood.

 ## Table of Contents